Introduction

 - Offer to change the environment

-- Assess when might be an appropriate time to end the appointment and reschedule
+- Assess when an appropriate time might be to end the appointment and reschedule

 Trouble meeting recruitment deadlines